Deploy and call the Qwen3-0.6B model with vLLM framework as an online inference service on EAS.

 print(resp.content)Stop or delete the service

-This topic uses public resources to create the EAS service, which is billed on a pay-as-you-go basis.
-When you no longer need the service, stop or delete it to avoid further charges.
+This example uses public resources to create the EAS service, which is billed pay-as-you-go.
+When no longer needed, stop or delete the service to avoid further charges.

 References